§ 6801 OHV registration — Required.

 (2) In addition, restitution shall be made for value of damage to real or personal property which results from a violation of this section.

 § 6822 Operation of OHVs — In violation of traffic controllers or traffic-control devices.

 A person shall not operate an OHV in violation of instructions of any person authorized to direct, control or regulate traffic or in violation of any official traffic-control device applicable thereto.

 § 6823 Operation of OHVs — Helmets.

-A person shall not operate a 2-wheel or 3-wheel OHV unless the operator and all passengers are wearing a protective helmet on their heads, with the chin straps properly fastened, meeting American National Standards Institute (ANSI) Z90.1, 1966-1971 specifications or specifications as may be subsequently revised by the American National Standards Institute.
+(a) A person shall not operate a 2-wheel or 3-wheel OHV unless the operator and all passengers are wearing a protective helmet meeting U.S. Department of Transportation standards on their heads, with the chin straps properly fastened.

 § 6824 Operation of OHVs — By minors, incompetent persons or persons under mental or physical disabilities.